amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 6\.
 Now that we have a branch to test, let's make sure it builds locally.
 In this case, we're creating a Docker image.

 <pre>
-$ docker build -t melange-microservice:test .
+$ docker build -t iridium-microservice:test .
 $ docker run -it
 $ log into ECR and push
 </pre>